jjose14-Jacob-Jose/SER515-Spring22-Team12/README.md

 Feel free to create mountains in any way you want.
 If you make a mistake, you can undo it with Ctrl + Z. Further down the terrain component, you’ll see a selection of brush shapes.
 Go ahead and try them.

-Adding Texture
+ - Adding Texture

 Our terrain is looking pretty bare with all that gray color.
 We’ll make use of an image to give better color to our terrain.
 Now you’ll see the Project View has a new folder called “Standard Assets”.
 Inside this are a few files that we’ll be using.
 Click on the fourth button on the terrain tools.
 This is the Paint Texture tool.
 Add the grassy hill texture to the albedo component.
 Now you’ll see that image used on the terrain.

-Adding more texture
+ - Adding more texture

 You can add another “texture” the same way.
 Choose Rock texture this time.
 Use 50 for the “Tile Size X” and “Tile Size Y” values.
 Now go ahead and paint on your mountains.
 You can add as many new “textures” as you want and paint with them.

-Installing the Terrain Editor
+ - Installing the Terrain Editor

-First, go to Window -> Package Manager and select Unity Registry in the Packages drop-down menu in the upper left corner.
+    - Go to Window -> Package Manager and select Unity Registry in the Packages drop-down menu in the upper left corner.
 Select the settings gear in the top right, then select Advanced Project Settings.
 Make sure the Enable Preview Packages option is checked.
-Now, in the search box in the upper right corner, enter Terrain Tool.
+    - In the search box in the upper right corner, enter Terrain Tool.
 The Install button will appear in the bottom right corner.
 Press it and wait until the download completes.

-Go to Window -> Terrain -> Terrain Toolbox and open it.
+    - Go to Window -> Terrain -> Terrain Toolbox and open it.

 Basically, it’s a window containing a toolbar with some buttons on the top.Those four buttons are the main Toolbox tabs.